fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 1. Start the Visual Studio Code and open (`File > Folder...`) the `Thing Shadow` example included in the FotaHub Device SDK for ESP32 (`<device-sdk-root>/examples/huzzah32/thingshadow`).

-2. Go to the `Configuration.h` file in the `demoproduct` folder, and initialize the `WIFI_STATION_SSID` and `WIFI_STATION_PASSPHRASE` constants with the crentials of the Wi-Fi network you want to connect to with your board:
+2. Go to the `Configuration.h` file in the `main` folder, and initialize the `WIFI_STATION_SSID` and `WIFI_STATION_PASSPHRASE` constants with the crentials of the Wi-Fi network you want to connect to with your board:

 ```c
 #define WIFI_STATION_SSID "my-fancy-WiFi-SSID"